-In its desire to further the visibility of architects' social function, the Architect’s Association of Catalonia is, for the sixth year running, opening the call for grants for local and international development cooperation projects related to architecture and urban planning.
-The awarding of these grants is in keeping with the Association’s commitment to allocating part of its budget to social pursuits.
+The Architect’s Association of Catalonia opens, for the seventh year running, its Call for Grants for local and international development cooperation projects related to architecture and urban planning.
+These grants respond to the commitment of the Association to allocating part of its budget to social pursuits.

 The AJAC Awards were created in 1996 by the Young Architects Association of Catalonia (AJAC) with the purpose of showing the high potential and quality of work by young architects, as well as providing these emerging professionals with a good spread of their work.

 The Architects’ Association of Catalonia unveiled the new façade of its head offices in Barcelona on 22 January.
 The project has consolidated the neutrality of the office building so that Picasso’s frieze stands out even more.The new image for the head offices highlights the original design by Xavier Busquets while incorporating improvements in energy and environmental efficiency such as soundproofing and solar panels.

 Open call for the 10th Rosa Barba Landscape Prize, sponsored by Fundación Banc Sabadell framed within the 10th International Biennale of Landscape Architecture under the motto: "Perfomative nature" , to be held on 26th, 28th and 29th September 2018 in Barcelona.

 In 2017, the area of authorised building projects in Catalonia grew by 9%, representing a slowdown in the growth experienced in the last two years.
 The drop of 17% in the largest projects was offset by a very positive increase in small and medium-sized ones.
 The regions of Barcelona and Girona showed the most consistent growth, which, however, is still not being reflected in the other regions.
 Building renovation continues to be at a standstill, which is a very worrying factor..